stormchaserroleplaying/stormchaserRPG/Talents/Fighter/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 35 Character Points<br>**Prerequisite:** 8 Fighter Talents
-You can now attack three times, instead of twice, whenever you take the Attack action on your turn.
+You can now attack three times, instead of twice, whenever you take the Strike action on your turn.

-Additionally, when you use a bonus action to engage in two-weapon fighting, you can make two attacks instead of one.
+Additionally, when you use 1 action to engage in two-weapon fighting, you can make two attacks instead of one.

 ### Indomitable II